 There are so many great things to see and do in Córdoba, and it’s a wonderful destination to visit at any time of year, but Los Patios makes May a particularly great time to visit.

 What is Los Patios de Córdoba?

-Los Patios usually happens in the first to weeks of May, across 2 weekends.
-This year (2017) Los Patios is from 2-14 May.
+Los Patios usually happens in the first two weeks of May, across 2 weekends.
+Check here for the dates of the current year.

 Los Patios de Córdoba is a free festival, but often homeowners will leave out a tray where you can leave a tip if you enjoyed the patio.
 The upkeep of these beautiful gardens can’t be cheap!

-While the weather in Córdoba in May is warmer it did rain when I visited, but this didn’t detract from any of the gardens.
-Just make sure you have an umbrella in case you need to wait outside in a line!
+While the weather in Córdoba in May is getting warmer, it did rain when I visited, but this didn’t detract from any of the gardens.
+Just make sure you have an umbrella in case you need to wait outside in line!

 Where to stay in Córdoba during Los Patios Festival

 Córdoba in May is a busy time with all the festivals going on.
 There are festivals running all through the month, and accommodation can book up in advance.